Perspective | Ordinary Russians were already worried about rising food prices. Then came war and sanctions.

 The concern about the cost of basic staples and the frenzied efforts to convert cash or virtual savings into commodities with lasting value are thus familiar to Russian citizens.
 What remains unpredictable is how sanctions will affect ordinary Russians as the situation unfolds.

 This is the case due to two competing economic facts.
-On the one hand, the Russian economy and Russian citizens’ daily economic realities are closely tied to global markets — leaving them vulnerable to pain inflicted by sanctions.
+On the one hand, the Russian economy and Russian citizens’ daily economic realities are closely tied to global financial markets — leaving them vulnerable to pain inflicted by sanctions.

 On the other hand, the Russian government under Putin has been acutely aware of the political danger of inflation and has worked hard to insulate the Russian economy and Russian people from global economic shocks.